Derrick Gardner (American football)

-Derrick A. Gardner (born March 10, 1977) is a former American football defensive back who played one season with the Atlanta Falcons of the National Football League (NFL).
-He played college football at the University of California, Berkeley and attended Skyline High School in Oakland, California.
+Derrick A. Gardner (born March 10, 1977) is an American former professional football player who was a defensive back for one season with the Atlanta Falcons of the National Football League (NFL).
+He played college football for the California Golden Bears.
 He was also a member of the Rhein Fire, San Francisco Demons and Los Angeles Avengers.
-Currently he is working as a Cornerbacks Coach under Head Coach John Beam at Laney College.

-Early years
+Early life

 Gardner played high school football for the Skyline High School Titans.
 He earned player of the game honors in the California-Texas all-star game in 1995 after returning an interception 46 yards for a touchdown to win the game.
 He also earned all-state honors his senior year after recording five interceptions.

 College career

-Gardner played for the California Golden Bears from 1995 to 1998.
+Gardner attended the University of California, Berkeley, and played for the California Golden Bears from 1995 to 1998.
 He led the Golden Bears in interceptions during his junior year with two.
-He started his last 31 games for Golden Bears.
+He started his last 31 games for Cal.
 Gardner also started a game as a true freshman in 1995 against the Stanford Cardinal.
 He scored a 72-yard fumble recovery touchdown against the Arizona State Sun Devils.
 He recorded 160 total tackles during his college career.